Flyves/Dropshot-Renderer/README.md

 2) In `./src/main/python/AppMonitor/userpaths.cfg`, you can set up file locations that are specific to your machine.
 It's important to set up these paths properly, because this is what the `Python Monitor` uses to relaunch everything in case the game crashes.
-If they are not set up properly, you will get an error in the python console.

 3) Install [this bakkesmod plugin](https://bakkesplugins.com/plugins/view/107).
 Then, launch `Rocket League` and `Bakkesmod` manually.
 Add these 2 bindings to `Bakkesmod`: